 Several factors can affect how long THC stays detectable in your system:

-- THC is not released from the body into saliva, and so it is the residual that remains following use that is being tested.
-Eating, drinking, brushing teeth and cleaning out the mouth will help decrease this.
+• THC is not released from the body into saliva – it is the residual THC that remains following use that is detectable.
+Eating, drinking, brushing teeth and cleaning out the mouth may help decrease residual traces.

 Even if you no longer feel impaired, THC might still be in your system and cause a positive drug test.